-The Philadelphia Department of Public Health is working to achieve public health accreditation by the Public Health Accreditation Board (PHAB) in 2015.
+The Philadelphia Department of Public Health achieved national public health accreditation by the Public Health Accreditation Board (PHAB) on November 10, 2015.

 The public health accreditation process allows us to measure our performance against a set of national standards, increase communication and collaboration with community stakeholders, celebrate and share our successes, and identify opportunities for improvement.
 The goal of accreditation is to ensure that Philadelphians are served by an efficient and effective public health system.

 The Public Health Accreditation Board, supported by the Centers for Disease Control and Prevention and the Robert Wood Johnson Foundation, launched national public health accreditation in September 2011.
 State, territorial, local, and tribal health departments are eligible to apply for public health accreditation.

 To apply for public health accreditation, the Philadelphia Department of Public Health had to complete three documents:

 - Community Health Assessment 2015 The Community Health Assessment (CHA) is a systematic assessment of population health in Philadelphia, highlighting key public health challenges and assets and informing local public health programs, policies, and partnerships.
 The CHA includes more than 60 indicators reflecting health behaviors, health conditions, health care factors, and social and environmental determinants of health.

 - Community Health Improvement Plan The Community Health Improvement Plan (CHIP) was developed by a diverse group of organizations representing various sectors in Philadelphia, including public health, education, community development, health care, business, and social service.
 The CHIP was based, in part, on data from the Community Health Assessment.
 It identifies a set of priorities and strategies for improved health in Philadelphia, highlighting the role of non-governmental organizations.
 The three priorities are: access to care, behavioral health, and chronic disease related to poor diet and physical inactivity.

 - Community Health Improvement Plan 2014-2018